Research consultations for students & faculty

 CSUMB information literacy instructional resources

 NEW!
-Instructors can recommend or require that students complete the Introduction to the CSUMB Online Library mini-course.
-This course is available via iLearn or Canvas.
+Instructors can recommend or require that students complete the Introduction to the CSUMB Library mini-course.
+This course is available via Canvas.
 It is stand-alone and self-paced, and at the end, students receive a certificate of completion that they can provide as evidence to their instructors that they've taken the course.
 It covers the basics of accessing the library's electronic collections and services, including using our Ask a Librarian service for help with using the library and conducting research.
 It takes about 35 minutes to complete.

 CSUMB has a set of tutorials for area B and D GE courses that provide guidance and practical exercises on information literacy.
 Please click on the "Information Literacy Tutorials" link above to view the list of tutorials available.